Ramboozle/Personal/Rust TC Sorter/README.md

 # Rust Inventory sorter
-this programs aims to look at a rust players inventory / chests and will use cv to find whats inside of them and organise them accourdingly using mouse inputs
+this programs aims to look at a rust players inventory / chests and will use cv to find whats inside of them and organise them accourdingly using mouse inputs.
+The program can only do one inventory (excluding the players) at a time at the moment